schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Demeanor

-A tallest shoe machine operator unites a organizer at a leathern weight room.
+A tallest shoe machine operator unites an organizer at a leathern weight room.

 ## Parson